 In a nutshell, it can be given as:

 Average Temperature – 22 degree Celsius

 Around September, Nepal is almost done with monsoon with days hot and mornings & nights much cooler.
 The weather is a lot better for high altitude trek/hikes.

 Thus, September is the start of the official peak trekking season in Nepal.
-Trekking in Nepal is September will welcome you with perfect weather, clear sky, and spectacular views of mountains.
+Trekking in Nepal in September will welcome you with perfect weather, clear sky, and spectacular views of mountains.
 You can enjoy many popular treks in September.

-Within the short distance of 183 km width, the altitude varies from 50m from sea level to world’s highest 8848m.
+Within the short distance of 183 km width, the altitude varies from 50m from sea level to the world’s highest 8848m.
 Hence, the weather and climate precisely depend on topographical extremities and altitude of the area.

 Annapurna Base Camp Weather September

-The best time for trekking in Nepal allover is autumn, with the favorable weather and impressive views.
-And September falls under autumn season.
+The best time for trekking in Nepal allover is autumn, with favorable weather and impressive views.
+And September falls under the autumn season.
 Thus, it is an obvious best time and most popular trekking season for Annapurna Base Camp too.
 This month welcomes you with stunning mount views and clear skies all around.

 But as it’s the end of monsoon, heavy monsoon rain along with thunderstorms can linger on as the weather cools down to pleasant temperatures for trekking (Especially in early September).
 The surrounding can get hazy and dust produced can obscure the mountain views as winds get stronger.
-Being a rain shadow area, Annapurna region receives far less rain than in others.
-Although not sheltered from all rain, the northern section of the trek gets about 10% of less fall.
+Being a rain shadow area, the Annapurna region receives far less rain than in others.
+Although not sheltered from all rain, the northern section of the trek gets about 10% less fall.

 As you get higher in altitude temperatures drop considerably.
 From 4000m up, the days are colder and evenings/early mornings are more chilly.